Clan Amir 03-11

 The ship takes seventy-five minutes to leave visual sight, and move over the horizon.
 By then the other patrol boat reports it’s on their radar plot, and they’re tracking it south while they close in on it.

 Gerry orders Mason to take them ashore near where the boats had been going ashore.
 Using five inflatable boats they’re soon ashore a few metres up the beach.
 They can easily see where many people have walked back and forth on the beach, many are very small footprints toward where the boats were.
 Using infra-red sensors they follow the footprints back into the scrub covering the island.
 They vanish into the middle of two large bushes.

-Two Swords take care to part the bushes and show the path leading between them to a cave behind them.
+Two Swords take care to part the bushes to show the path leading between them to a cave behind them.

 Slowly they walk forward.
 Sensing someone ahead Gerry signals the men to be careful and quiet.
 They enter the cave, a few minutes later they round a sharp bend to find four men sitting around a card table counting a large pile of money.
 The first squad charges forward, and takes them down before they even know they’re under attack.

 Once they realise they’ve been captured by Royal Guards the men claim innocence of any wrong doing.
 They’re also highly amused to see a fourteen year old boy in charge.
 Looking around the cave Gerry can see evidence of its recent occupation by a large number of people.
 He also sees some dropped toys and dolls.

-Suddenly he spins towards the men and lifts one up, saying, "Were there any kidnapped children amongst those who were here earlier?"
+Suddenly he spins toward the men, lifts one up, and says, “Were there any kidnapped children amongst those who were here earlier?”

 The man says, with a sneer, “No, and I dare you to prove otherwise.”